kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 ## Models are a superior form of code execution

 ```
-Service -> Container -> APIbase -> ModelsAPI  [serves Model descendants]
+Service -> Container -> BaseAPI -> ModelsAPI  [serves Model descendants]
                +-----------------> Model      [uses Core to compile and run solutions]
 ```

 At the level of `jazz_bebop`, we have a compiler that converts **formal** compilable Bebop code into **formal** object code.
 In this higher level of abstraction (`jazz_models`) we convert **informal** natural language into **formal** compilable Bebop code.
 This requires a
 `Model`.
 How a specific model works is beyond the scope of this document.
 As far as the Jazz server is concerned, a `Model` is just a
-`Service->Container->APIbase` descendant with access to the `Core` to compile, run and evaluate solutions (formal representations to the informal input).
+`Service->Container->BaseAPI` descendant with access to the `Core` to compile, run and evaluate solutions (formal representations to the informal input).
 We can think of the whole model as a **resolver** vs. a **compiler** that is used in `Core`.

 A `ModelsAPI` can be informally seen as a `Core` that executes a higher level language (natural language) that has to be resolved into